-Strategic Exploration of Economic Mitigation through Renewable Energy
+Strategic Exploration of Economic Mitigation Potentials through Renewables (ExploRE)

-Title: Strategic Exploration of Economic Mitigation Potential through Renewables (ExploRE)
+Title: Strategic Exploration of Economic Mitigation Potentials through Renewables (ExploRE)

 Lead executing agency: Directorate General of New, Renewable Energy, and Energy Conservation, Ministry of Energy and Mineral Resources, Republic of Indonesia